sannnir/Project-My-own-Salt-state/README.md

 ### Tasks

 1. Create virtual machines and install a Salt master-minion architecture.
-2. Download Git, Micro and Netcat to master
-3. Copy each programs source list to this salt-project folder and create the init.sls-file
+2. Create a Salt state
-4. Try the salt state locally first then to the minions.
+3. Try the salt state locally first and then to the minions.

 ### 1. Create virtual machines and install a Salt master-minion architecture